-When building a computer, you’ll notice that the motherboard has a small coin-like battery that stands out from the rest of the components.
+When building a computer, you’ll notice that the motherboard has a small coin-like battery that stands out from the other components.
 Sometimes, motherboards won’t have these pre-installed, while others won’t even have them inside the box.
 So, why do motherboards have batteries, and how can they affect your computer’s operation?

 - Will a Motherboard Work Without a Battery?

 - Using a CMOS Battery To Troubleshoot Your Computer

 - Frequently Asked Questions